steveiliop56/getashell/README.md

 ![Preview](screenshots/app.png)

-> Warning ⚠️: The project is **not** unmaintained, i just don't have anything else to add it.
-If you have a cool idea on what to include open an issue : )
+> Warning ⚠️: The project for now is in maintenance mode meaning that I will not be adding new features because I have focused on other things.
+But if you find a bug feel free to open an issue do I can fix it.
+I may continue development in the future but I can't guarantee that for now.

 ### Installation ⏬